Benjamin-Joe/pp5-strore/README.md

 7. [Sources](#sources)
 8. [Deployment](#deployment)

+# Note
+The project was not finished in time, I failed to complete adding stripe payments and I did not have a structure for password resets and various minor stylings on the website.
+Due to be fixed

 <a href="setup"></a>
 # Setup
 To setup this project I followed the Boutique-Ado walkthrough project with Code Institute.
 Since the whole project is to create an e commerce store, I user the code institute walkthrough as a guide.
 Having said that I have not copied the Boutique-Ado walkthrough, I have just followed it loosely to ensure I hit all requirements for a passing grade for PP5.
 Any code that I have taken from Boutique-Ado will be credited appropriately.